Ofcom's Broadcasting Code governs what can be aired on TV and radio.

 Since 2005 the Code has been revised on a number occasions, including clarifying rules around audience competitions and voting, the broadcast of sexual material rules and product placement.

-The rules for regulated video on demand services cover material which is prohibited or restricted due to its adult nature, incitement to hatred, product placement and sponsorship.
+The rules for regulated video-on-demand services cover material which is prohibited or restricted due to its adult nature or incitement to hatred, as well as product placement and sponsorship.